kimkorngmao/DjanFood/README.md

 # Online Food Ordering System

 Welcome to the Online Food Ordering System.
+This web application is designed to provide a seamless experience for users to browse and order delicious food items.

 ## Table of Contents